SpellholdStudios/Kiara-Zaiya/README.md

 - !StateCheck("Valygar",STATE_SLEEPING)
 - genfix.baf, kiaraadd.baf, zaiyad.baf ???
 - Zaiya INITIAL_MEETING soundset @91???
-- spwnrak.baf is overwritting vanilla file and is spawning KZ#raj01.cre which is not installed by the mod!
+- spwnrak.baf is overwriting vanilla file and is spawning KZ#raj01.cre which is not installed by the mod!

-##### Version 1.6.1 &nbsp;(unknown)

-- Moved Setup-Kiara-Zaiya.tp2 into the mod folder.
-- Added VERSION-flag
-- Changed to README command
-- Fixed text conflicts between the two main tra files causing Kiara leaving dialog to use several component names instead of the proper line.
-- Fixed typo causing the absence of a dialog line.
-- Sulda/KZ#Qilkw.BAF,KZNINJA.BAF and WU-JE/KZJAO.BAF: <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/page-10#entry483485">Fixed `Myself` and `!Dead(Myself)`</a>.
-- <a href="http://www.shsforums.net/topic/42220-fixes-for-the-big-fixpack/page-10#entry483525">Fixed Sulda/KZ#DMLRD.BAF</a>
-- Fixed several warnings during installation.
-- Added French, Spanish, German and Russian translations.
-- TRAIfied dialogs and TP2 files for hardcoded English strings.
-- Updated WeiDU installer to v215.

 ##### Version 1.6.2 &nbsp;(unknown)